-Document J of the Building Regulations states that purpose provided ventilation is not required in England and Wales unless the appliance nominal rated output is greater than 5kW.
-Over 5kW 5.5 cm2 of ventilation (550mm2) is required for every kW output above 5.
-For example 6.5 kW requires 8.25 cm2 and 8 kW needs 16.5cm2.
+Document J of the Building Regulations states that purpose provided ventilation is not required in the majority of houses in England and Wales unless the appliance nominal rated output is greater than 5kW.
+Over 5kW 5.5 cm of ventilation (550mm) is required for every kW output above 5.
+For example 6.5 kW requires 8.25 cm and 8 kW needs 16.5cm.
 In any case, if difficulty in starting the fire or any excessive fuming is experienced, ventilation must be put in place as required to eliminate these flue problems.
 If a flue draught stabiliser is fitted then extra ventilation is required.
 See Document J of the Building Regulations for detailed guidance especially in new build properties.
-A specifically designed direct outside air connection may be used with these stoves to provide appropriate levels of ventilation (significantly in excess of the above requirements) directly to the stove and chimney as follows.
+A specifically designed direct outside air connection may be used with these stoves to provide 100% of the required combustion air to appropriate levels of ventilation (significantly in excess of the above requirements) directly to the stove and chimney as follows.
 NOTE: in order to register the installation with HETAS as of early 2016 certain extra evaluation and checking is required if using an outside air connection.
 If the direct air kit is used and no ADJ vent is installed then a direct registration with Building Control may also be possible.